Korea Pension Refund Guide: Claiming Your NPS Lump Sum When Leaving

 Refund = total employee contributions + interest

-Employee contribution rate: 4.5% of monthly salary (verify current rate at www.nps.or.kr, rates are set by NPS regulation)
+Employee contribution rate: 4.75% of monthly salary (as of 2026; verify current rate at www.nps.or.kr, as rates are revised periodically by NPS regulation)

 Example calculation: